European Central Bank ends stimulus despite growth worries

-FRANKFURT, Germany — The European Central Bank will halt at year end the stimulus program that for almost four years has reinvigorated the eurozone economy — despite new risks including global trade wars and Brexit.
+FRANKFURT, Germany — The European Central Bank is halting the stimulus program that for almost four years has supported the eurozone economy — despite new risks including global trade wars and Brexit.

-Thursday’s decision by the bank’s 25-member governing council closes out a 2.6-trillion euro ($3 trillion) program that President Mario Draghi credits with putting more than 9 million people in jobs.
-The program was launched in March 2015 to help Europe recover from a debt crisis that threatened to break up the 19-country euro currency union.
+Thursday’s decision by the bank’s 25-member governing council to stop monthly bond purchases at year end closes out a 2.6-trillion euro ($3 trillion) effort that President Mario Draghi credits with helping put more than 9 million people in jobs.
+The program was launched in March 2015 to boost Europe’s hesitant recovery from a debt crisis that threatened to break up the 19-country euro currency union.

 By exiting the program, the ECB is joining a retreat by the U.S. Federal Reserve and the Bank of England from stimulus efforts deployed in the years following the global financial crisis of 2007-2009 and the Great Recession.
 The Fed is farther along, having ended its own bond purchases and started raising interest rates.